Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 4. fever with chills, constipation, flatulence, diabetes mellitus

 Task 5.
-A patient with chronic pancreatitis in remission with insufficiency of exocrine pancreatic function should be recommended a diet with a significant restriction:
+A patient with chronic pancreatitis during a period of remission with insufficiency of exocrine pancreatic function should be recommended a diet with significant restrictions:

 3. carbohydrates